gsans/generative-ai/README.md

 ## Talks & Articles

+- [Everything you need to know about Google's new Generative AI platform](https://www.youtube.com/watch?v=JtULDpWH-I0) - In this talk, you are going to learn about Google's new Generative AI platform Vertex AI, the latest tools and APIs to foundational models

 - [Keynote.
 Will chatGPT take your job?
 The rise of conversational AIs (25min)](https://www.youtube.com/watch?v=qG9l6QPjbN4) - Introduction to ChatGPT and GPT models

 - [Article.
 The Start of a New Era in AI](https://gerard-sans.medium.com/openai-the-start-of-a-new-era-in-ai-1eef98d0e2a3) - Podcast on generative AI and its future impact